-Enter the bending moment, vertical distance from the neutral axis, and the moment of inertia around the neutral axis into the calculator to determine the bending stress.
+Enter the bending moment, the vertical distance from the neutral axis, and the moment of inertia around the neutral axis into the calculator to determine the bending stress.

 Bending Stress Formula